-□ Keep this leaflet safe, as you may need to refer to it again.

-□ Please ask your vet if you have any further questions.

-This medicine has been prescribed for your horse ONLY.
+- Keep this leaflet safe, as you may need to refer to it again. - Please ask your vet if you have any further questions. - This medicine has been prescribed for your horse ONLY.
 Do not take it yourself or give it to another person or any other animal; it may harm them even if their symptoms appear to be the same and could result in inadvertent contravention of Horse Passport legislation

 This medicine has been prescribed or given for you horses or donkey.
-The drug is called doxycycline and may have trade names such as Soludox, Hydrodox, or Karadox, although other formulations may be dispensed by your veterinary surgeon.
+The drug is called Enrofloxacin and may have trade names such as Baytril, although other formulations may be dispensed by your veterinary surgeon.
 Although it is not licensed for use in these species it is being used under the prescribing cascade.

-What is Doxycycline?
-Doxycycline is an antibiotic medicine that belongs to the tetracycline group of medicines.
-They are used to treat infections in horses, often where other antibiotics have been ineffective.
+What is enrofloxacin?
+Enrofloxacin is an antibiotic medicine that belongs to the fluoroquinolone group of medicines.
+They are used to treat infections where other antibiotics have failed to work.

-Why has my horse been prescribed doxycycline?
-Doxycycline is used to treat bacterial infections of the eye, lungs, abdomen or other sites.
-It also has anti-inflammatory effects and is sometimes used to control laminitis or inflammation of the eye.
+Why has my horse been prescribed enrofloxacin?
+Enrofloxacin is used to treat bacterial infections of the eye, lungs, abdomen or other sites.
+It should not normally be used in foals.

-How should I store and handle Doxycycline?
+How should I store and handle enrofloxacin?
 For safety, all medicines should be kept out of the reach and sight of children.
 There are no special storage requirements.
-Wash hands well after handling or wear gloves when administering this medicine.
+Please wash your hands after handling this product or wear gloves when administering it to your horse.

-What should I do if I run out of doxycycline?
+What should I do if I run out of enrofloxacin?
 Usually your vet will dispense the correct amount of the product.
 If you run out, you should contact your veterinary surgeon to complete the course as soon as possible.